MicrosoftDocs/azure-docs/articles/vpn-gateway/packet-capture.md

 - Running packet captures may affect performance.
 Remember to stop the packet capture when it is not needed.
 - Suggested minimum packet capture duration is 600 seconds.
 Having shorter packet capture duration may not provide complete data due to sync up issues among multiple components on the path.
 - Packet capture data files are generated in PCAP format.
 Use Wireshark or other commonly available applications to open PCAP files.
-- Packet captures are not supported on Policy Based Gateways.
+- Packet captures aren't supported on policy-based gateways.

 ## Next steps